Skip to main content

 Limitations

-Currently external dependencies as well as the standard library are not fully analyzed by Symflower, as a result the tool may not produce complete test suites for methods relying on either of them.
+Note that Symflower doesn't currently support external dependencies or the standard library.
+The tool may not produce complete test suites for methods relying on either of these.

 In cases like these Symflower still produces a test template along the following lines: